10 Worst States For Retirees In The United States

 This post may contain affiliate links, as explained in our Disclosure Policy.

-New Jersey: High Taxes and Expensive Living
+New Jersey: worst states High Taxes and Expensive Living

 The overall cost of living is significantly above the national average in New Jersey.
 Even basic expenses like groceries and utilities are costly.
 Winters can be harsh, further adding to the discomfort you’ll face if you move there.